Melvene D. Hardee Dissertation of the Year

 The Melvene D. Hardee Dissertation of the Year Award is designed to encourage high quality research relevant to college student services administration and to student affairs.
 This award recognizes outstanding dissertation research conducted by doctoral degree recipients presently in or intending to enter the student affairs profession.
 This award is proudly sponsored and made possible with funding from the NASPA Foundation.

-The Dissertation of the Year committee reviews all submitted materials and abstracts in great detail.
-The top 3-5 abstracts are invited to submit a copy of the dissertation in full which is read and evaluated by the committee.
+The Dissertation of the Year committee reviews all submitted materials in great detail.
+The top 3-5 applicants are invited to submit a copy of the dissertation in full which is read and evaluated by the committee.
 The committee will select the winner and runner-up based on the top dissertations submitted.

 Award Winner Will Receive